 1 2 A. I will first present the arguments made by various 3 parties under these themes.
 Then, as appropriate, 4 I will demonstrate where and how those arguments 5 are inconsistent with economic principles.
 The 6 positions of many of the witnesses coincide with 7 those of Dr. Cornell (MCImetro).
 Accordingly, my 8 rebuttal of and responses to Dr. Cornell's 9 arguments should be taken as also applying, where 10 appropriate, to the arguments of the other 11 witnesses.
-12 # 13 ENTRY BARRIERS 14 15 Q. Dr. Cornell [at 5-6 (Continental and MCImetro)], 16 Mr. Schleiden [at 5-6 (Continental)], and Ms. 17 McGrath [at 4-5 (Continental)] allege the 18 existence of so-called "natural" barriers to entry 19 in local exchange markets.
-To support their 20 allegation, they argue that: 21 22 (1) entry requires very large sunk and potentially 23 unrecoverable costs, 24 25 (2) it takes a lot of time for an entrant to grow
+12 13 ENTRY BARRIERS 14 15 Q. Dr. Cornell [at 5-6 (Continental and MCImetro)], 16 Mr. Schleiden [at 5-6 (Continental)], and Ms. 16 17 Mr. Schleiden [at 5-6 (Continental)], and Ms. McGrath [at 4-5 (Continental)] allege the 17 McGrath [at 4-5 (Continental)] allege the 17 18 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry 17 18 19 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry in local exchange markets.
+To support their 17 18 19 20 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry in local exchange markets.
+To support their 17 18 19 20 21 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry in local exchange markets.
+To support their allegation, they argue that: 17 18 19 20 21 22 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry in local exchange markets.
+To support their allegation, they argue that: (1) entry requires very large sunk and potentially 17 18 19 20 21 22 23 McGrath [at 4-5 (Continental)] allege the existence of so-called "natural" barriers to entry in local exchange markets.
+To support their allegation, they argue that: (1) entry requires very large sunk and potentially

-1 beyond a small area, 2 3 (3) consumers, unfamiliar with entrants, may need 4 to be targeted in a manner that necessitates 5 substantial unrecoverable marketing costs, and 6 7 (4) an entrant can be successful only to the 8 degree that it can secure the cooperation of other 9 interconnecting carriers.
-10 11 Q. How significant are these factors likely to be in 12 , determining the prospects for entry in Florida's 13 local exchange market?
-14 15 A. Dr. Cornell paints an overly pessimistic view of 16 what is likely to happen in Florida's local 17 exchange markets.
-First, as is evident from the 18 identities of the intervenors in this Docket, the 19 likely entrants are all firms with an already 20 substantial or growing presence in the 21 telecommunications industry.
-Some potential 22 entrants like AT&T and MCI have world-wide name 23 recognition, reputations, and resources that match 24 or exceed BellSouth's.
-Firms, like MFS-FL 25 (represented in this Docket by Mr. Devine) and
+1 beyond a small area,

+2 3 (3) consumers, unfamiliar with entrants, may need to be targeted in a manner that necessitates 4 5 substantial unrecoverable marketing costs, and 6 7 (4) an entrant can be successful only to the 8 degree that it can secure the cooperation of other interconnecting carriers.
+9 10 11 Q. How significant are these factors likely to be in 12 determining the prospects for entry in Florida's 13 local exchange market?
+14 Dr. Cornell paints an overly pessimistic view of 15 A. what is likely to happen in Florida's local 16 exchange markets.
+First, as is evident from the 17 identities of the intervenors in this Docket, the 18 19 likely entrants are all firms with an already substantial or growing presence in the 20 21 telecommunications industry.
+Some potential entrants like AT&T and MCI have world-wide name 22 recognition, reputations, and resources that match 23 or exceed BellSouth's.
+Firms, like MFS-FL 24 (represented in this Docket by Mr. Devine) and 25